Machine-learning approaches to dispersion measure estimation for fast radio bursts: Model training

 \subsection{CNN--LSTM Hybrid Model}

 To improve computational efficiency while preserving accuracy, we developed a hybrid convolutional neural network–long short-term memory (CNN–LSTM) architecture.
-This design combines convolutional layers for spatial feature extraction with recurrent layers for temporal modelling, enabling the network to learn both the spectral–spatial and sequential characteristics of FRB signals.
+This design combines convolutional layers for spectro--temporal feature extraction with recurrent layers for temporal modelling, enabling the network to learn both the spectro–temporal and sequential characteristics of FRB signals.
 The hybrid approach substantially reduces the number of trainable parameters relative to the baseline CNN, shortening training time without compromising predictive performance.
 Such a model has been shown to be robust in principle, as demonstrated by earlier work on radio transient classification \citep{czech2018cnn}.

 The recurrent component utilises Long Short-Term Memory (LSTM) units \citep{hochreiter1997long}, which mitigate the vanishing-gradient problem of standard recurrent neural networks by introducing gating mechanisms that control information flow through time.
 Each LSTM cell maintains two information pathways: the \textit{cell state}, which stores long-term memory, and the \textit{hidden state}, which captures short-term dynamics.
-This dual mechanism enables the network to retain context across the entire 1024 time steps of the input waterfall plots, effectively capturing both transient spectral variations and long-term temporal trends.
+This dual mechanism enables the network to retain context across the entire time steps of the input waterfall plots, effectively capturing both transient spectral variations and long-term temporal trends.